TOPIC 1A: FORCES and MOTION

 Here are the 4 most important features you need to learn on these graphs:

 This graph shows a body that is stationary.
-The velocity is zero so it is not moving. | This graph shows a body that is moving with a constant velocity. |
+The speed is zero so it is not moving. | This graph shows a body that is moving with a constant speed. |

 This graph shows a body that is speeding up, or accelerating.
 The steeper the line, the higher the acceleration.
 (The solid line shows a higher acceleration than the the dotted line). | This graph shows a body that is slowing down, or decelerating.
 (You can also describe this a negative acceleration). |

 Figure 2.
-Basic Velocity-Time Graph Features
+Basic Speed-Time Graph Features

 As you can see, these graphs look very similar to the distance-time graphs and they are easily confused.
 Take care to check the label on the y-axis to make sure you know which is which.
 Some people just seem to have a knack for understanding what any motion graph is showing.
 If you find this more difficult, you need to learn these shapes.